suhaniii/labs/Meshery-Adapters/istio-meshery-adapter/step1.md

 ## Setup Meshery

-Meshery can be downloaded, installed, and launched with a single command:
+Meshery can be downloaded, installed, and launched with a single commandd:

 `curl -L https://git.io/meshery | ADAPTERS=istio PLATFORM=kubernetes bash -`{{execute}}